World's Tallest Maple Discovery of 2012

-Copyright 2012 -2914 by M. D. Vaden
+Copyright 2012 -2016 by M. D. Vaden

-On July 19, 2012, I spotted a tall Bigleaf Maple in the Coast Redwood forest near Avenue of the Giants at Humboldt Redwoods State Park.
-My next visit in October 2012, I spent a morning for accurate measurement using an Impulse 200LR laser rangefinder mounted on a tripod.
+July 19, 2012, I spotted a tall Bigleaf Maple in the Coast Redwood forest near Avenue of the Giants of Humboldt Redwoods State Park.
+A quick hand-held laser measurement implied a possible new world record height for Acer.
+Acer is the species name for maples.

 Why was "Humboldt Honey" named Humboldt Honey?

-The photo below shows trunk, leaf and laser aimed to top.
+The photo below shows trunk, leaf and laser aimed to the top.
 The 149.98 is just the amount of trunk above the laser.
-For other tallest finds, take a moment to read other discoveries.
+Once the trunk below the laser was added, the total was 157.80 ft..